-We support our families to connect with community resources such as the Snowsuit fund, free dental services; Ottawa Children's Treatment Centre, the Christmas Exchange, and others as needed and post information on our parent bulletin boards for easy access.
-We also encourage our families to support other families in the community with food bank collections and a "Christmas is for Sharing" program that supports a local nursery school.
+We support our families to connect with community resources such as the Snowsuit Fund, City of Ottawa free dental services; Ottawa Children's Treatment Centre, the Christmas Exchange, and others as needed and post information on our parent bulletin boards for easy access.
+We also encourage our families to support other families in the community with food bank collections.